rickstaa/stable-learning-control/docs/source/control/running.rst

     :obj:`list of ints`.
 Sets the sizes of the hidden layers in the neural networks of both the actor and critic.

-.. option:: --hid, --ac_kwargs:hidden_sizes:actor
+.. option:: --hid_a, --ac_kwargs:hidden_sizes:actor

     :obj:`list of ints`.
 Sets the sizes of the hidden layers in the neural networks of the actor.

-.. option:: --hid, --ac_kwargs:hidden_sizes:critic
+.. option:: --hid_c, --ac_kwargs:hidden_sizes:critic

     :obj:`list of ints`.
 Sets the sizes of the hidden layers in the neural networks of the critic.